Convert JPG to XWD

 The JPEG (Joint Photographic Experts Group) file extension, abbreviated as JPG, is a widely used format for digital images.
 Originating from a standard established by the Joint Photographic Experts Group in 1992, it became the go-to choice for compressing photographic images due to its balance of compression and image quality.
 JPG files are particularly effective for web use, digital photography, and archival storage where color fidelity and small file size are paramount.
 This format's lossy compression reduces file size by discarding non-essential data, making it efficient for online image sharing and storage.

-Wait a few moments for the converter to complete its job, then download your XWD file.
+Give the converter a few seconds, then download your XWD file.

 Rotate JPG to right (90° clockwise), to left (90° counter-clockwise), 180°, and convert it to XWD.